lter/LTERIM/notes.md

 * tapes / flash disks
 * mp3s

+* what are people on our hall doing (TV/Fox)?
+They have very big data.

+* HDS and other distributed file systems?
+HADOOP!

 * Map and image services as separate services

-* D-dupe "cyclic redundancy checking - makes sure there's not 600 copies of the same data on the server- everyone else gets just a pointer to it."-- really great approach. spatial data area is available to everyone, people are not making multiple copies of the same data.
+* DDupe: "cyclic redundancy checking - makes sure there's not 600 copies of the same data on the server- everyone else gets just a pointer to it."-- Really great approach in Fox's opinion.

+* ex. of above : Spatial data area is available to everyone, people are not making multiple copies of the same data.

 Judy Cushing and Susan's talk on VISUALIZATION!